What are the Different Types of Construction?

 Type III Construction: Ordinary

 Also known as brick-and-joist structures, Type III buildings consist of either tilt-slap or reinforced masonry walls.
 These materials are non-combustible.
 That is to say, some of the interior structural elements (frames, floor, ceilings, etc.) are made with wood or combustible materials.
-This kind of construction can apply to both old and new buildings.
-Old buildings will generally contain conventionally framed roofs, while newer units are typically built with lightweight roof systems.

 Schools, buildings, and houses can all fall under this construction type.
 One of the perks associated with this construction type is that ventilation is possible.
-That said, many Type III buildings contain connected attics or horizontal void spaces, making fire extension more likely.
+That said, many Type III buildings contain connected attics or horizontal void spaces, making fire extensions more likely.

 Type IV Construction: Heavy Timber